Moka Pot Coffee Dispenser Review

 To be honest, I don’t often brew coffee with my Moka Pot.
 It seems like too much of a hassle.
-Getting the perfect amount of coffee in the filter without packing it too tightly or without making a mess on the counter with loose grounds is something that gets old real fast, especially when you are half-awake at 6 in the morning.
+Getting the perfect amount of coffee in the filter without packing it too tightly or without making a mess on the counter with loose grounds gets old really fast, especially when you are half-awake at 6 a.m.

-So I rarely brew with or even think about my Bialetti Moka Pot.
-Then I received an email from an authorized distributor for the company Meliconi about a gadget they made to streamline the dosing process of the Moka Pot.
+So, I rarely brew with or even think about my Bialetti Moka Pot.
+Then I received an email from an authorized distributor for the company Meliconi about a gadget they made to streamline the moka pot’s dosing process.
 I was unaware that anyone was working on ways to improve the process of making stovetop espresso, so I had them send me their Dosacaffe Espresso Dispenser to try out for myself.

 The Dosacaffe Espresso Dispenser